willjallen/CatanRL/README.md

+# DEPRECATED
+This project has been deprecated, the new CatanRL is being rewritten in c++ [here](https://github.com/willjallen/CatanRL2)

 # Catan Reinforcement Learning
 <hr/>
 Catan is a board game in which players compete on a hexagonal board to gather resources in order to purchase buildings and development cards.